Are You Afraid of the Dark?: Online distribution

-Second revival
+On March 28, 2024, series 8–10 were removed from Paramount+.

+Reboot

 On February 14, 2019, it was announced that the series itself would be revived for a miniseries to air in October 2019.
-On June 10, 2019, the cast for the miniseries was announced with Sam Ashe Arnold as Gavin, Miya Cech as Akiko, Tamara Smart as Louise, Jeremy Ray Taylor as Graham and Lyliana Wray as Rachel as the New Midnight Society and Rafael Casal as The Carnival of Doom's ringmaster, Mr. Tophat.
-The miniseries aired on Friday, October 11, 18, and 25, 2019 and was a ratings success.
+On June 10, 2019, the cast for the miniseries was announced with Sam Ashe Arnold as Gavin, Miya Cech as Akiko, Tamara Smart as Louise, Jeremy Ray Taylor as Graham, and Lyliana Wray as Rachel as the new Midnight Society and Rafael Casal as the Carnival of Doom's ringmaster, Mr. Tophat.
+The miniseries aired on Fridays, October 11, 18, and 25, 2019, and was a ratings success.
 Brandon Routh guest starred in part two.

 On February 19, 2020, it was renewed for a second season, titled Are You Afraid of the Dark?: Curse of the Shadows.
-On October 29, 2020, the casting for a second season was announced with Bryce Gheisar, Arjun Athalye, Beatrice Kitsos, Malia Baker, Dominic Mariche and Parker Queenan as the new Midnight Society.
+On October 29, 2020, the cast for the second season was announced with Bryce Gheisar, Arjun Athalye, Beatrice Kitsos, Malia Baker, Dominic Mariche and Parker Queenan as the new Midnight Society.
 The second season premiered on February 12, 2021.

 On March 24, 2022, the series was renewed for a third season, subtitled Ghost Island.
 Telci Huynh, Conor Sherry, Luca Padovan, Dior Goodjohn and Chance Hurstfield joined the cast as new members of the Midnight Society, while Julian Curtis joined the cast as a hotel manager.
 The third season premiered on July 30, 2022.